'Fish is back!' Carrie Underwood celebrates husband's return to hockey

 After retiring from the NHL last August, Underwood’s husband announced Wednesday that he will be returning to the ice to play for the Nashville Predators.
 The country singer celebrated the news with a triumphant tweet.

 “This is happening!
 Fish is back!
 So proud of you, baby!
 We want the Cup!!!” an excited Underwood tweeted.
-The Predators lost in the Stanley Cup Finals to the Pittsburgh Penguins last year.
+The Predators lost in the Stanley Cup Final to the Pittsburgh Penguins last year.

 Underwood has been a big supporter of Fisher’s hockey career since the two married in 2010.
 She’s often been seen wearing a Predators jersey at his games.
 She even rocked a team-inspired manicure during the playoffs last year.